 Should You Use Roll Labels or Sheet Labels?

-Businesses just getting started often create product labels, ingredient labels, warning labels, and stickers using label sheets that they print themselves or have professionally printed.
+Businesses just getting started often create their product labels, ingredient labels, warning labels, and logo stickers using label sheets that they print themselves or have professionally printed.
 And when you only need small quantities, this can make sense.

 What are sheet labels?